 If you can avoid multiple brands, then it's advisable to try and stick with one.
 It's very hard to be active with more than one brand, for example, I gave up trying to tweet under two handles, so I use @thecreativepenn for everything.

-But I’m glad I did it as I need to keep the two audiences separate and that’s the main reason you want two such separate brands.
+But I'm glad I separated my brands as I need to keep my two audiences separate.
+My writing is quite different and aimed at a different group of people, and that's the main reason you might want separate brands.

 You can use multiple author names and still only have one website, of course, but if you write children's fiction AND erotica, then you'll definitely want two sites.
 But if you write thrillers and romance, you could probably get away with one brand.